BioJulia/XAMAuxData.jl/docs/src/index.md

 `AuxTags` are compact bitstypes and therefore not heap-allocated for extra performance.
 Also, the construction of an `AugTax` validates that it conforms to the regex `[A-Za-z][A-Za-z0-9]` per the SAM specs.

-`AuxTag`s can be converted to strings, as in below:
+Strings can be converted to `AuxTag` for convenience, as in below:

 ```jldoctest
 v = AuxTag[] # implicit conversion